-This course will be offered in each term and will count towards graduation requirement credits.
-This course is intended to help students improve skills in academic writing.
-Students are strongly recommended to take this course when they are writing their research project.
+The 'Academic Writing' course is offered every term and counts toward students' graduation requirement credits.
+The course is intended to help students improve their skills in academic writing.
+It is strongly recommended that students take this course when writing their research project.

-Public Speech and Debate
+• Public Speech and Debate

-This course will be offered in spring and fall term, and will count towards graduation requirement credits.
-The main objective of this course is to strengthen the capacity of students to be effective and persuasive public policy presenters in various public settings.
+The 'Public Speech and Debate' course is offered in the spring and the fall term and counts toward students' graduation requirement credits.
+The main objective of the course is to help students become effective and persuasive public policy presenters in a variety of public settings.

-2 Korean Courses (for International Students):
+2) Korean language courses (for international students):